axinc-ai/ailia-models-tflite/README.md

 # About ailia TFLite Runtime

 ailia TFLite Runtime is a TensorFlow Lite compatible inference engine.
 Written in C99, it supports inference in Non-OS and RTOS.
-It also supports high-speed inference using Intel MKL on a PC, and operates 360 times faster than the official TensorFlow Lite using Int8 models.
+It also supports high-speed inference using Intel MKL on a PC.

 # Install